-Perceptive discrimination is where an individual is directly discriminated against or harassed based on a perception that he/she has a particular protected characteristic when he/she does not, in fact, have that protected characteristic.
+Perceptive discrimination is where an individual is directly discriminated against or harassed based on a perception that they have a particular protected characteristic when they don't in fact, have that protected characteristic.

 Third-party harassment occurs where an employee is harassed and the harassment is related to a protected characteristic, by third parties.